-2.1.1 Opacity Requirements [MCL 324.5524(2)]
+2.2 Opacity Requirements [MCL 324.5524(2)]

 Opacity from fugitive dust emissions associated with roads, lots, and storage piles is limited to 5% measured using Test Reference Method 9D, which uses a specific point of measuring opacity and a 3-minute averaging time.
-Other sources of fugitive dust are limited to 20% using Test Reference Method 9d, though these limits do not apply at times in which the wind speed exceeds 25 miles per hour (mph).
+Other sources of fugitive dust are limited to 20% using Test Reference Method 9d, although these limits do not apply at times in which the wind speed exceeds 25 mph.

-2.1.2 Storage Piles and Associated Material Handling [MCL 324.5524(3)]
+2.2.1 Storage Piles and Associated Material Handling [MCL 324.5524(3)]

-The Statute includes specific requirements for facilities with storage piles having potential uncontrolled emissions of greater than 50 tons per year (tpy) of particulate matter (PM) and whose total potential uncontrolled emissions exceed 100 tpy/PM.
-These requirements, outlined in MCL 324.5524(3)(a)(i) through (iii) do not apply to the Waterfront facility as its emissions are much less than the thresholds referenced in the Statute.
-Because Waterfront does not operate any add-on control equipment, the requirements of MCL 324.5524(3)(a)(iv) do not apply either.
+The Statute includes specific requirements for facilities with storage piles having potential uncontrolled emissions of greater than 50 tpy of PM and whose total potential uncontrolled emissions exceed 100 tpy of PM.
+These requirements, outlined in MCL 324.5524(3)(a)(i) through (iii) do not apply to the DRM facility as its emissions are much less than the thresholds referenced in the Statute.